 Why You Should Be Concerned About Changes to a Will

-According to Fidelity, a will is, “a legal document that coordinates the distribution of your assets after death.”
+According to Fidelity, a will is “a legal document that coordinates the distribution of your assets after death.”
 The will specifies who will carry out the distribution of the assets, who will receive the assets, and how they will receive them.
-Most people work over a period of time with an attorney to craft a will that fits their wishes for the distribution of their assets.
-Thus, sudden changes to a will are causes for suspicion and concern.
+Most people work with an attorney at various points in their life to draft a will that fits their wishes for asset distribution after they are gone.
+Sudden changes to a will are cause for suspicion and concern.

 Changes to an Elder’s Power of Attorney